Demographics of Israel: Immigration

-Immigration/Aliyah

-Immigrants by last country of residence in recent years (according to CBS and the Jewish Agency):
+Immigrants by last country of residence in recent years (according to CBS):

-Soviet immigration
+Immigration from the USSR

 During the 1970s about 163,000 people of Jewish descent immigrated to Israel from the USSR.

 Later Ariel Sharon, in his capacity as Minister of Housing & Construction and member of the Ministerial Committee for Immigration & Absorption, launched an unprecedented large-scale construction effort to accommodate the new Russian population in Israel so as to facilitate their smooth integration and encourage further Jewish immigration as an ongoing means of increasing the Jewish population of Israel.
 Between 1989 and 2006, about 979,000 Jews emigrated from the former Soviet Union to Israel.

 Emigration

 For many years definitive data on Israeli emigration was unavailable.
 In The Israeli Diaspora sociologist Stephen J. Gold maintains that calculation of Jewish emigration has been a contentious issue, explaining, "Since Zionism, the philosophy that underlies the existence of the Jewish state, calls for return home of the world's Jews, the opposite movement—Israelis leaving the Jewish state to reside elsewhere—clearly presents an ideological and demographic problem."

 In the past several decades, emigration (yerida) has seen a considerable increase.
 From 1990 to 2005, 230,000 Israelis left the country; a large proportion of these departures included people who initially immigrated to Israel and then reversed their course (48% of all post-1990 departures and even 60% of 2003 and 2004 departures were former immigrants to Israel).
 8% of Jewish immigrants in the post-1990 period left Israel, while 15% of non-Jewish immigrants did.
 In 2005 alone, 21,500 Israelis left the country and had not yet returned at the end of 2006; among them 73% were Jews, 5% Arabs, and 22% "Others" (mostly non-Jewish immigrants, with Jewish ancestry, from USSR).
 At the same time, 10,500 Israelis came back to Israel after over one year abroad; 84% were Jews, 9% Others, and 7% Arabs.

 According to the Israel Central Bureau of Statistics, as of 2005, 650,000 Israelis had left the country for over one year and not returned.
 Of them, 530,000 are still alive today.
 This number does not include the children born overseas.
 It should also be noted that Israeli law grants citizenship only to the first generation of children born to Israeli emigrants.